 Take the following steps if you receive form CP501 / CP502 from the IRS.

 The IRS offers several options to pay a tax bill.
 You can pay online through your bank account for free, or you can use a debit or credit card.
 There may be additional charges for paying by debit or credit.
-Either way, making an electronic payment immediately can help you avoid additional penalties and interest charged on your tax debt.
+Either way, making an electronic payment immediately can help you avoid additional penalties and interest charged on your back taxes.

 Remember, if your tax returns show that you owe federal taxes, the deadline to pay was April 15, 2019 (or April 17 for taxpayers in Maine and Massachusetts).
 Your tax bill started accruing interest and penalties every day after that date.

-Taxpayers who can’t pay their tax debt immediately have many choices.
-A tax debt relief company or tax attorney can help you determine the best course of action for your financial situation.
+Taxpayers who can’t pay their back taxes immediately have many choices.
+A back tax assistance company or tax attorney can help you determine the best course of action for your financial situation.

 You may be able to file an offer in compromise, which could reduce the total amount you owe and eliminate IRS fees and penalties.
-You can file for an installment agreement, which will give you more time to pay your tax debt.
+You can file for an installment agreement, which will give you more time to pay your back taxes.
 Finally, you could consider filing for Currently Not Collectible (CNC) status, which will put tax collections efforts on hold until your financial situation approves.

-Whether you determine a payment plan, offer in compromise, or CNC status is the best choice for you, an IRS professional can help you gather the evidence you need to negotiate with the IRS and file the right paperwork to apply for tax debt relief.
+Whether you determine a payment plan, offer in compromise, or CNC status is the best choice for you, an IRS professional can help you gather the evidence you need to negotiate with the IRS and file the right paperwork to apply for back tax assistance.

 You can even apply online for a payment plan with the IRS.
 Understand that there may be fees and interest associated with a payment plan, but if you don’t have the money right now, it might be your best option.